 The Ramblers (the UK hiking association) has eight established walking groups in the county of Berkshire:

 The Berkshire Weekend Walkers, as the name implies, walk at weekends when most people of working age can get out for a walk.
-We also organise a few social events for weekday evenings and weekends.
+We also organise a few social events and weekends away.
 We are therefore quite similar to the Berkshire Walkers 20s and 30s group, but without the age restriction.
 Our membership is mainly made up of people in their 40s and older but people of any age are welcome.

-Yes.
-You should always try before you buy and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding to join.
+Yes you can.
+You should always 'try before you buy' and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding whether to join.

 To join our group you apply to be a member of the Ramblers and ask to be assigned to our group.

-You can join by asking any of our co-ordination team
+You can join by asking any of our committee

 for a Ramblers application form, or you can join on-line by going to the